Overall Score 7 Represents average audio ecosystem compatibility score.

 they both have the same rating against liquids

-JLab Go Air have a weight of 10g .
-We consider a lower weight best because lighter devices are more comfortable to move with.
+The JLab Go Air have a weight of 10g .
+We prefer a lower weight best for the reason that lighter devices are easier to carry.